Ben Wanger

-Early life
+Early life and education

-Wanger was born in Newton, Massachusetts, and is Jewish.
+Wanger was born in Newton, Massachusetts, on April 7, 1997.
+He is Jewish.
 His parents are David Wanger (who played baseball at Harvard University) and Gwen Kane-Wanger (who played field hockey and lacrosse at Brown University).
 Some of his family, including his grandmother, are Holocaust survivors.
 He now lives in Coral Gables, Florida.

 High school

-At Belmont Hill School, he played for the baseball team.
+Wanger attended Belmont Hill School in Belmont, Massachusetts, where he played for the school's baseball team.
 In his senior season, as a pitcher he had a 0.73 ERA in 48 innings, and pitched the first perfect game in school history.
 He was All-Independent School League in 2013, 2014, and 2015, and in 2015 was also the Independent School League MVP, Prep Baseball Report All-Massachusetts first team, and Boston Globe Prep All-Scholastic.
 He also played football (as a defensive end) and basketball (as a forward) for the school.